Step Up Your Skincare Routine

 You may not think too much about your skincare routine, but the truth is we all should.
 However, with so much skincare advice out there and so many products to choose from, it can be difficult to know where to focus your energy.
-For me there are some basic steps that form the foundation of a good and smart skincare routine and regardless of age, skin type and concern, all these steps should be followed.
-For someone younger, they might not need a specific targeted treatment product such as a serum but certainly from your mid 20’s, I think it’s important to boost these steps with a targeted product for your specific concerns.
+For me, there are some basic steps that form the foundation of a good and smart skincare routine and regardless of age, skin type, and concern, all these steps should be followed.
+For someone younger, they might not need a specifically targeted treatment product such as a serum but certainly from your mid 20’s, I think it’s important to boost these steps with a targeted product for your specific concerns.

 Step 1: Cleanse

 This is essential for your routine.
 Cleansers help “wake up” the skin in the morning and in the evening and are used to remove makeup, impurities, and oil that can lead to clogged pores and dull skin.
 Starting with a clean face allows the skincare products you use afterward to work even better.
 I often get asked about “Double Cleansing” double cleansing involves using a cleansing oil, balm, or cream to break down make-up, SPF, and sebum on the surface of your skin first, then following it with a deeper second cleanse.
 You could say that this second cleanse is the actual cleansing of the skin stage, now that the makeup is off.
 I double cleanse every evening and the only time I might not is if I’ve been indoors all day and have no make-up on.

 Step 2: Tone

 There is sometimes a lot of confusion around toner, and when you’re first establishing a daily skincare routine, it may even seem unnecessary.
 But most experts agree that toning is an important addition to your skincare routine and is key to preparing your skin for what is to come.
 Well-formulated toners hydrate, refresh, and rebalance skin, along with lowering your skin’s pH level and making sure it is ready to absorb the creams and serums that will follow.